 Camera shake can be a real hassle and pain when shooing off a tripod.
 Sometimes camera shake can be completely eliminated with a couple of simple steps and other times, it can be quite painful and sometimes even impossible to deal with.
 How does one reduce camera shake?
 Are remote shutter releases helpful in reducing camera shake?
 Is it possible to eliminate it completely?
-Since I see this issue so often in the field, I decided to write a detailed article that deals specifically with the challenges of dealing with camera shake when shooting from a tripod.
+Since I see this issue so often in the field, I decided to write a detailed article that specifically addresses how one can reduce camera shake when shooting on a tripod.

 One of the biggest challenges that many photographers face is yielding sharp photos when hand-holding a camera.
 Many end up with blurry images without understanding the source of the problem, which is usually camera shake.
 Unfortunately, camera shake can come from a variety of different sources – from basic improper hand-holding techniques to mirror and shutter-induced vibrations that can be truly challenging and sometimes even impossible to deal with.
 While I will go over the latter topics in a separate article, I would like to talk about the most common cause of camera shake: lower-than-acceptable shutter speed when hand-holding the camera.
 I will introduce and explain the reciprocal rule, which can help in greatly increasing the chances of getting sharp photos when you do not have a tripod around.